A wild weekend for food lovers

 This wild weekend is one for the foodies.
 It's a mix of food and wine festivals, food markets and gourmet stores and a craft beer or two.
 It's the ultimate 48 hours for food lovers.

-Join in the Visa Wellington On a Plate festivities and head along to New Zealand wine celebration Winetopia.
-You'll try some of Wellington's must-try dishes, visit a laneway that's full of hidden foodie gems, visit a Sunday market that's held by the waterfront, take a craft beer tour to meet some local brewers and taste their delicious brews and visit Jackson Street, a culinary hub that's home to some not-to-be-missed specialist food stores.
+You'll try some of Wellington's must-try dishes and visit a laneway that's full of hidden foodie gems.
+You'll spend an afternoon celebrating the art of good beer or take a craft beer tour to meet some local brewers and taste some delicious brews.
+You'll visit a Sunday market that's held by the waterfront and visit Jackson Street, a culinary hub that's home to some not-to-be-missed specialist food stores.

 Arrive and check-in at Rydges Wellington, where you’ll fall in love with the harbour views from your apartment-style suite.
 And you'll fall even more in love when you go for a drink downstairs at Portlander, Rydge's in-house restaurant and bar.
 Portlander takes good food and drink seriously - the evidence?
 There's a separate menu for whiskey.